DialedRide KineMetric Evidence Desk

 KineMetric is primarily designed around .fit files because they can contain detailed power, cadence, and pedal dynamics telemetry. .gpx files may be useful for route context but usually do not contain the same power-meter detail.

-What is the difference between a valid ride file and a clinically useful ride file?
+What is the difference between a valid ride file and a useful for studio decisions ride file?

 A valid file can be parsed.
-A clinically useful file contains enough clean, active pedalling data to support the interpretation being made.
+A useful for studio decisions file contains enough clean, active pedalling data to support the interpretation being made.
 A file can be technically valid but still too sparse, noisy, or incomplete for strong conclusions.

 Why was my file rejected or marked as incomplete?